Composing Recurrent Spiking Neural Networks using Locally-Recurrent Motifs and Risk-Mitigating Architectural Optimization: Hybrid Risk-Mitigating Architectural Search (HRMAS)

 \section{Hybrid Risk-Mitigating Architectural Search (HRMAS)}

-To systematically optimize the motif topology and lateral connections of SC-ML and thus fully elevate the performance of RSNNs, we propose an optimization framework called Hybrid Risk-Mitigating Architectural Search (HRMAS), where each optimization iteration consists of two alternating steps.
+To enhance the performance of RSNNs, we introduce the Hybrid Risk-Mitigating Architectural Search (HRMAS).
+This framework systematically optimizes the motif topology and lateral connections of SC-ML.
+Each optimization iteration consists of two alternating steps.